White Cloud in Doniphan County, Kansas — The American Midwest (Upper Plains)

 Over time, the river meandered back and forth across the flood plain, touching the base of each bluff in tight serpantine [sic] curves.
 Sometimes these tight "u" shapped [sic] curves would "pinch-off," leaving an oxbow lake stranded from the river.
 Today the river is a bit different from the times of Lewis and Clark.
 Channels are maintained for navigation and flood control.
 Dams further up the river provide power generation, irrigation, recreation, and flood control.

 Location.
-39° Touch for map.
+39° 58.712′ N, 95° 17.641′ W. Marker is in White Cloud, Kansas, in Doniphan County.
+Marker is on State Highway 7 near Main Street, on the right when traveling north.
 Marker is under the pavilion in the riverfront park.
+Touch for map.
 Marker is in this post office area: White Cloud KS 66094, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Homeland of the Kanza Indians (here, next to this marker); The Lewis and Clark Expedition (a few steps from this marker); July 10, 1804 (within shouting distance of this marker); Wilbur Chapman (about 700 feet away, measured in a direct line); "abounds with Beaver" (approx. 7.7 miles away); Irvin Hall (approx. 8.3 miles away); Highland Community College (approx. 8.3 miles away); Rubeti Memorial (approx. 8.3 miles away).
 Touch for a list and map of all markers in White Cloud.